natedillon/dotfiles/README.md

 > Bundler for non-Ruby dependencies from Homebrew, Homebrew Cask, Mac App Store and Whalebrew.

 Bundle is used to install much of the software in the dotfiles.
-Currently installed software is dumped into the `Brewfile.dump` file:
+Currently installed software is dumped into the `_Backup.Brewfile` file:

 ```
-brew bundle dump -f --file brewfiles/Brewfile.dump
+brew bundle dump -f --file homebrew/_Backup.Brewfile
 ```

 More information can be found in the [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) GitHub repo.